 3. Lake of the Ozarks covers 54,000 acres.
 Why is this important?
 Smaller boats and cruisers may not have the time to hop great distances between checkpoints to pull seven cards before the 7 PM deadline.
 Check out the official Lake of the Ozarks Fall Harbor Hop map below from FunLake.com, which shows the exact location of all participating locations.
 We've made it easy for you to save the images to your phone so you can reference the locations and the map during the Fall Harbor Hop.
 Having a plan of attack will ensure you have the time needed to turn in your seven-card draw.

 4. It is also a day for Missouri Sports.
 College football will be in full swing.
-Mizzou fans will want to catch the game.
-Kickoff is at 7 PM against Ole Miss on home territory.
-We will also hopefully be cheering on the St. Louis Cardinals as they play in the NLCS.
-Additionally, the St. Louis Blues will be playing against the Montreal Canadiens at 7PM.
+We will also hopefully be cheering on the St. Louis Cardinals as they play in the Postseason.
 There are plenty of great lakeside spots to watch the game.
 Some of our favorite waterfront restaurants for college football include Paradise (24MM), Tap and Grill (6.5MM), and Redhead Lakeside Grill (21MM).

 Photo Credit: BND

 5. Have fun, be safe.
-In addition to the Fall Harbor Hop, the 19th annual Osage Beach Fall Festival and Oktoaderfest at H. Toads (7 MM) are also taking place on Saturday, October 12, 2019.
-Remember to be safe, watch your wake and have a sober captain.
+In addition to the Fall Harbor Hop, the annual Osage Beach Fall Festival also takes place on the same Saturday.
+Remember to be safe, watch your wake, and have a sober captain.

 With over 40 plus locations serving as Fall Harbor Hop checkpoints, captains and their mates can navigate to the spots that interest them the most.
 The fall is a beautiful time in the Ozarks as leaves begin to change.
 The Fall Harbor Hop may be your last hurrah on the water before winterizing your boat.
 Take advantage of this opportunity to enjoy beautiful fall weather on one of the best lakes in America!